Cray-HPE/servertech-pdu/.github/pull_request_template.md

 _How were the changes tested and success verified?
 If schema changes were part of this change, how were those handled in your upgrade/downgrade testing?_

-- Were the install/upgrade-based validation checks/tests run (goss tests/install-validation doc)?
-- Were continuous integration tests run?
-If not, why?
-- Was upgrade tested?
-If not, why?
-- Was downgrade tested?
-If not, why?

 ## Risks and Mitigations

 _Are there known issues with these changes?
 Any other special considerations?_